MicrosoftDocs/appcenter-docs/docs/diagnostics/Android-ProGuard.md

 > [!NOTE]
 > App Center cannot check if you have uploaded the right `mapping.txt` file.
 We therefore recommend to upload the file directly after you create the .apk file or push it to your code repository if you want to upload it later.

+### Forwarding the mapping from a build in App Center

+If a build is configured to produce a `mapping.txt` file, App Center builds produce the file as an availalbe download.
+Automatically distributing the build or manually distributing it later will forward the `mapping.txt` file onto Diagnostics to deobfuscate incoming crash reports.
+There is no need to manually upload the `mapping.txt` file after distributing a build.